dereuromark/cakephp-ide-helper/README.md

 ### IDE support
 This plugin is **supposed to work with ANY IDE that supports annotations**.
-IDE's tested so far for 100% compatibility:
+IDEs tested so far for 100% compatibility:
 - PHPStorm
 - IntelliJ
 - ...
 [Report or PR your IDE of choice here to confirm its full compatibility]